ru-mii/uhara/doc/uhara2/README.md

 ### Setup
-Loads library, in the backend the code assigns an instance to vars.Uhara
+Loads a library, in the backend the code assigns an instance to vars.Uhara
 ```c#
 startup
 {